Introduction to Python Modules¶

 from module import * |

-Imports all public names current namespace |
+Imports all public names into the current namespace |

 # main.py